magentabusiness/magentabusiness.github.io/docs/user-guide/contribution/how-to-contribute.md

 #### Database

-By default, ThingsBoard uses embedded HSQLDB instance which is very convenient for evaluation or development purposes.
+By default, IoT Hub uses embedded HSQLDB instance which is very convenient for evaluation or development purposes.

 Alternatively, you can configure your platform to use either hybrid mode - PostgreSQL for entities data and scalable Cassandra DB cluster for timeseries data or PostgreSQL for both.
 If you prefer to use an SQL database, we recommend PostgreSQL.